Degenerations of log Hodge de Rham spectral sequences, log Kodaira vanishing theorem in characteristic $p>0$ and log weak Lefschetz conjecture for log crystalline cohomologies: Introduction

-The second new key ingredient for the proof of (\ref{theo:ny1}) is our log deformation theory with absolute Frobenius endomorphisms.
+One of the new key ingredient for the proof of (\ref{theo:ny1}) is our log deformation theory with absolute Frobenius endomorphisms.
 This is the log version of Nori and Srinivas' deformation theory with absolute Frobenius endomorphisms in \cite{ns} and \cite{sr}.
-In this theory, the sheaf $B_1\Om^1_{Y/s}$ plays an important role as follows (In the trivial log case, $B_1\Om^1_{Y/s}$ in this article is equal to $B\Om^1_{Y/s}$ in [loc.~cit.].):
+In this theory, the sheaf

+plays an important role as follows (In the trivial log case, $B_1\Om^1_{Y/s}$ in this article is equal to $B\Om^1_{Y/s}$ in [loc.~cit.].):

 \begin{theo} Let $F_{{\cal W}_2(s)}\col {\cal W}_2(s)\lo {\cal W}_2(s)$ be the Frobenius~endomorphism of ${\cal W}_2(s)$.
 Let ${\rm Lift}_{(Y,F_Y)/({\cal W}_2(s),F_{{\cal W}_2(s)})}$ be the following sheaf